prathamwho/FlightsAndSearch/README.md

 # Welcome to Flights Service

 ## Project Setup
--Clone the project on your local
+- Clone the project on your local
--Execute `npm install` on the same path as of your root directory of teh downloaded project -Create a `.env` file in the root directory and add the following environment variable -`PORT=3000`
+- Execute `npm install` on the same path as of your root directory of teh downloaded project
+- Create a `.env` file in the root directory and add the following environment variable
+ - `PORT=3000`
-Inside the `src/config` folder create a new file `config.json` and then add the following piece of json
+- Inside the `src/config` folder create a new file `config.json` and then add the following piece of json

 ```
 {